woeywayes/Joey_Hayes_TEST/sample-visual-essay.md

 <param ve-entity eid=""> <!--  -->
 <param ve-entity eid=""> <!--  -->

-# Li Shinzhen
+# Li Shizhen and Bencao Gangmu

 This visual essay will discuss Shizhen's approach to abtaining the information that was placed in the Bencao Gangmu, its impact on Chinese medicine, and its effects on globalization of medicine and medicinal knowledge.
-Complete [Documentation](https://juncture-digital.org/docs) and helpful [examples](https://juncture-digital.org/examples) are available on the [Juncture site](https://juncture-digital.org).
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">